 he best thing about the temples of the Kathmandu Valley is that they are very rarely mere historic monuments.
 These are living, vibrant temples full of devotion, pilgrims, saints and offerings.
 Some of them are even the home of living goddesses who, if you’re very lucky, you might catch a glimpse of as she peers briefly out of a window.
 Organise a guide to show you around the temples of the Kathmandu Valley and they can further help bring the sights to life with tall tales of demons and heros that will keep your children wide eyed in wonder.

-If trekking up into the Himalaya is beyond the energy levels of your kids then head to one of the Himalayan viewpoints on the edge of the Kathmandu Valley to watch the sunrise over the greatest mountain range on Earth.
+If trekking up into the Himalayas is beyond the energy levels of your kids then head to one of the Himalayan viewpoints on the edge of the Kathmandu Valley to watch the sunrise over the greatest mountain range on Earth.
 The small resort town of Nagarkot has perhaps the classic Himalayan panorama, but Daman and Dhulikhel are close contenders and all have a super array of places to stay.
 If you’ve got older children then a challenging, but highly enjoyable family activity to do in Nepal is to hire mountain bikes in Kathmandu and cycle along quiet countryside tracks to or from Kathmandu and the viewpoint towns.
 Ask your tour company to organise a bike and guide for you.

-If you and your family are travelling by road between Kathmandu and Pokhara break the journey at the fascinating Hindu pilgrimage town of Manakamana, which is situated atop a high ridge with commanding mountain views.
+If you and your family are traveling by road between Kathmandu and Pokhara break the journey at the fascinating Hindu pilgrimage town of Manakamana, which is situated atop a high ridge with commanding mountain views.
 Famed as a wish-granting temple, masses of pilgrims visit every day and though some walk the long and steep path from the main road most people soar up to the temple in Nepal’s only cable car, which travels 2.8km in just ten minutes.

 The cradle of the Nepalese nation, the small town of Gorkha which sits roughly halfway between Kathmandu and Pokhara, is dominated by the Gorkha Durbar, a massive fortress-palace complex atop a giant spur of rock.
 Children will love hearing the history of the place and exploring the ramparts and ruins.

 To really give your children an insight into Nepalese life spend a night or two in a rural homestay with a Nepalese family.
 Your hosts will likely take your children under the wing, introduce them to local children, cook them treats, let them help with the livestock and show them the secrets of Nepalese village life.
 It will be a life experience that no week at school could ever teach them and in our opinion is the single best family activity you can do in Nepal!
-Most tour companies can organise a homestay.
+Most tour companies can organize a homestay.